Carlton7/cv/README.md

 <a href="https://sourcerer.io/fo0s"><img src="https://img.shields.io/badge/CSS-449%20commits-orange.svg" alt=""></a>
 <a href="https://sourcerer.io/fo0s"><img src="https://img.shields.io/badge/HTML-153%20commits-orange.svg" alt=""></a> -->

-I have a degree in Civil Engineering and worked at Merrill Lynch investment bank for 4 years providing second line application support for traders in Fixed Income Currencies and Commodities section.
-The role provided me the opportunity to use my `problem solving`, `communication` and `organisation` skills in a fast-moving dynamic setting.
-This experience triggered my interest in software development, so I re-trained in software development by attending a boot camp with Makers and am very keen to apply my learning and further develop in the workplace.
+Hold a degree in Civil Engineering and worked at Merrill Lynch investment bank on the trading floor for 4 years providing second line application support for traders in Fixed Income Currencies and Commodities section.
+The role provided me the opportunity to use my problem solving, communication and organisation skills in a fast-moving dynamic setting.
+This experience triggered my interest in software development, so I re-trained in software development by attending a boot camp with Makers and am very keen to apply my learning in the workplace.
+I have experience communicating and working with people from across the globe.

 **Please expand the drop downs below by clicking on them**